diegodafm/mindarc/README.md

 	grunt build
 ```

-* You can also run grunt and liveload the changes you've made
+* You can also run grunt and livereload the changes you've made
 ```shell
 	grunt
 ```